For Educators

 The Slingshot in Action

-Since launching on 14 January 2026, The Slingshot has been used in university classrooms and by aspiring entrepreneurs around the world.
+Since launching on 14 January 2026, The Slingshot has been played by more than 1,800 people in 57 countries, and adopted in university classrooms around the world.

 Countries